-&lt;sup>279 Lewis, "Learning in War-Time," 35.

-&lt;sup>280 Lewis, "Modern Man and his Categories of Thought," 62.
+&lt;sup>277 Lewis, "Learning in War-Time," 35.
+Lewis, "Modern Man and his Categories of Thought," 62.

-&lt;sup>281 Lewis, "Learning in War-Time, 35.
+&lt;sup>279 Lewis, "Learning in War-Time, 35.

-&lt;sup>282 Personal correspondence from J.O.
+&lt;sup>280 Personal correspondence from J.O.
 Reed, 20 February 2006.

-&lt;sup>283 A letter written on April 22, 1945.
+&lt;sup>281 A letter written on April 22, 1945.
 Collected Letters, II, 644.

-&lt;sup>284 Greenstein 77
+&lt;sup>282 Greenstein, 77.

-&lt;sup>285 The concept of democratic education had been addressed at or prior to this time by other writers, such as Harrison S. Elliott, The Process of Group Thinking, New York: Association Press, 1928, p.
+&lt;sup>283 The concept of democratic education had been addressed at or prior to this time by other writers, such as Harrison S. Elliott, The Process of Group Thinking, New York: Association Press, 1928, p.
 15.

-The basic principle of the new education is to be that dunces and idlers must not be made to feel inferior to intelligent and industrious pupils....At universities, examinations must be framed so that nearly all the students get good marks.
-Entrance examinations must be framed so that all, or nearly all, citizens can go to universities....At schools, the children who are too stupid or lazy to learn languages and mathematics and elementary science can be set to doing the things that children used to do in their spare time....But all the time there must be no faintest hint that they are inferior to the children who are at work....The bright pupil thus remains democratically fettered to his own age group throughout his school career, and a boy who would be capable of tackling Aeschylus or Dante sits listening to his coeval's attempts to spell out A CAT SAT ON A MAT.
+who are too stupid or lazy to learn languages and mathematics and elementary science can be set to doing the things that children used to do in their spare time....But all the time there must be no faintest hint that they are inferior to the children who are at work....The bright pupil thus remains democratically fettered to his own age group throughout his school career, and a boy who would be capable of tackling Aeschylus or Dante sits listening to his coeval's attempts to spell out A CAT SAT ON A MAT.